-According to this payment rule, when guest i is charged $p'iq'i$, it actually pays for the damage that its bid made to the benefit of the rest of the guests.
+According to this payment rule, when guest i is charged $p'iq'i$, it actually pays for the damage its bid inflicted on the other guests.
 We note that to compute the payment for a guest that gets allocated some memory, the constrained divisible good allocation algorithm needs to be computed again without this guest.
 In total, the allocation procedure needs to be called one time more than the number of winning guests.